-NOTE: Information concerning how to request external review if MIC denies your request for an exception to the MIC Drug List is found in the Prescription Drugs and Prescription Specialty Drugs sections of this Policy.
+NOTE: Information concerning how to request external review if MIC denies your request for an exception to the MIC Drug List is found in the Prescription Drugs section of this Policy.
 Information concerning how to request external review for other decisions by MIC is described below.